nonprofit applied ml lab, making a real impact

 This paper details a Chrome extension for auto-mated web UI element annotation using Semantic Web technolo- gies.
 This system is primarily designed in order to accommodate Visual Language Model (VLM) based web-agents, and provide them with distilled information about the current web landscape semantically.
 The system uses NLP models, vector embeddings, and FAISS for fast similarity searches to produce structured JSON annotations from unstructured visual web content.
 Im- plementation logic includes DOM observation, API interactions for semantic annotation and embedding generation, and BLEU evaluation.
 Evaluations show near-real-time performance, show- casing its potential for assisting VLM-first web development.

-Accepted IEEE International Conference on Inventive Computation Technologies 2025
+Research Paper accepted IEEE International Conference on Inventive Computation Technologies 2025

 Towards Leveraging Semantic Web Technologies for Automated UI Element Annotation